 The popular theory that spicy food will cause labour is a myth.
 The main reason to avoid extra spices is that it may lead to heartburn.
 If you are not suffering from acidity, then most spices are usually safe in small quantities as used in homemade food.

 There is no scientific proof that small quantities of fennel, fenugreek or another herb or spice can induce labour or cause a miscarriage.

 Food dyes used to add colour and flavouring agents are not recommended during pregnancy because there is some evidence to suggest that it is not completely safe.
 Bakery items are usually not recommended as part of PregStar - Fitterfly’s premium pregnancy management program, but if you are baking at home and use any flavours like vanilla essence, we recommend you switch to organic ones rather than processed extracts.

 Packaged, tinned, canned foods

-Tins and cans contain a liner which contains BPA and as all pregnant women are advised to avoid BPA, most canned foods are a no-no. The other issue with packaged, tinned and canned foods is added sodium and preservatives.
+Tins and cans contain a liner that contains BPA and as all pregnant women are advised to avoid BPA, most canned foods are a no-no. The other issue with packaged, tinned and canned foods is added sodium and preservatives.

 Cheese, milk, paneer and other milk products

 Milk is a good source of protein and calcium but it is important to have pasteurised milk and not raw milk.
-Processed cheese is high is sodium and has many additives like food colours and preservatives.
+Processed cheese is high in sodium and has many additives like food colours and preservatives.
 It is better to eat homemade cottage cheese or paneer.

 If you are eating artisanal cheese which is not processed make sure it is stored right and cooked properly to prevent any bacterial infection.